 A warrant liability was incurred as a result of warrants we issued in a public offering in September 2009.
 On March 30, 2015, all unexpired warrants associated with this equity offering expired.
-In addition, we issued warrants for 194,986 shares of the Company's common stock in connection with the Hercules Credit Agreement in November 2013 and June 2014.
 The liability associated with these warrants was calculated at its fair market value using the Black-Scholes option-pricing model and was adjusted at the end of each quarter with changes in fair value recorded in earnings during the term of the warrants.
-The liability associated with these warrants was calculated at its adjusted at the end of each quarter with changes in fair value recorded in earnings during the term of the warrants.
+The warrants expired in March 2015.
+These warrants' fair value was zero at December 31, 2014 and when they expired at March 31, 2015.
+Therefore, no change in warrant liability was required to be recorded or reclassified during 2015.
+For the three months ended June 30, 2014, there was no change in the liability associated with these warrants.